-Other Disorders (Other Applications for Bright Light Treatment, including Bulimia Treatment, PMS Treatment and Relief, & Manic Depression Treatment)
+Other Disorders (Other Applications for Bright Light Therapy, including Bulimia Treatment, PMS Treatment and Relief, & Manic Depression Treatment)

 Shortly before the hype began about bright light therapy being an effective treatment for Seasonal Affective Disorder (SAD), pilot studies had been conducted on the use of bright light treatment to relieve non-seasonal major depression, including bulimia treatment, PMS treatment and relief, manic depression treatment, and more.